Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Reduced Problem and Proof of Theorem

 We use classical existence theorem for the Stokes equation (see e.g. \cite[Prop I.2.2. and Remark I.2.6]{temam}) to conclude that for every $q\in L^2_0(\Omega)$ there is a unique $(\bu,p)\in H^1_0(\Omega)\times L^2_0(\Omega)$ satisfying the above equation and the following estimate:

 Therefore, we proved $\ds \|Bp\|_{L^2(\Omega)}\geq \frac{1}{C}\|p\|_{L^2(\Omega)}$ which concludes the proof.

 \begin{remark} A more direct proof follows from the Bogovski\u{i} Theorem (e.g. \cite[Theorem III.3.3]{galdi2011introduction}) which states that the divergence is surjective operator from $H^1_0(\Omega)\to L^2_0(\Omega)$.
-Therefore $\nabla$ is an isomorphism from $L^2_0(\Omega)$ into its range $\mathbf H^{-1}(\Omega)$.
+Therefore $\nabla$ is an { {injection from $L^2_0(\Omega)$ into $\mathbf H^{-1}(\Omega)$}}.
 From these facts, we may deduce that the range of $B$ is closed in $L^2_0(\Omega)$, and since $B$ is self-adjoint with null kernel, the Closed Range Theorem guarantees that $B$ is an isomorphism on $L^2_0(\Omega)$.
-(These observations are in fact essentially used in the proof of the existence theorem for Stokes equation, which we are invoking in the proof of Proposition \ref{IsoB}.) \end{remark}
+(These observations are essentially used in the proof of the existence theorem for Stokes equation, yielding Proposition \ref{IsoB}.) \end{remark}

 \underline{Diffusion Operator $A(t)$}.
 For $k \in L^{\infty}(\mathbb R)$, we can define for each $z \in L^2(0,T;L^2(\Omega))$ the linear operator $A(t): V \to V'$ through the bilinear form

 If $k$ and $z$ are given and smooth, then we have an unbounded operator $A(t): L^2(\Omega) \to L^2(\Omega)$ with domain $\mathcal D(A(t)) = H^2(\Omega) \cap V$ and action given by